alejogiley/lipid_order_map/README.md

 ```

 The order parameter of all acyl-chain bonds is stored in a 2D grid, where the bin coordinates
-are assigned according to the x,y position of the lipid's phosphate group.
+are assigned according to the cartesian (x, y) coordinates of the lipid phosphate group.

 ## Instalation